Autoimmune Disease and Treatment Explained

 Compassionate self-care is a crucial part of your autoimmune disease treatment.
 Treating your body kindly with healthy food, rest, and relaxation helps tame your illness.

-Adequate rest is essential for people with autoimmune diseases, as sleep is the time when your body repairs itself.
-Proper sleep habits help keep your immune system functioning properly and reduce your stress levels.
-Research suggests that 7-9 hours of sleep each night is best.
+Adequate rest is essential for people with autoimmune diseases.
+Sleep is the time when your body repairs itself.
+Proper sleep habits keep your immune system functioning properly and reduce your inflammation.
+Research suggests that 7-8 hours of sleep each night is best.

-Stress and anxiety also contribute to autoimmune disorder flare-ups, so the more relaxation techniques you practice, the better.
+Stress and anxiety also contribute to autoimmune disorder flare-ups.
+So, the more relaxation techniques you practice, the better.
 Deep breathing techniques, calming hobbies, meditation, visualization, and relaxing music slow your nervous system to keep you calm.
+Yoga and Tai Chi are moving meditations that are stress reducers.

 Finally, you can track your triggers to learn what makes your symptoms flare up.
 For some people stress or sun exposure is a trigger.
 So, understanding your triggers can help you defend yourself against flare-ups.